Brittdrog/Drogemoller_lab_website/content/post/22-09-07-conferences/index.md

 date: 2022-09-07
 ---

-I hope they enjoyed their first in person conference!
+Great to see them presenting at their first in person conference!
 ![](/img/CSPT.jpg)

 <!--more-->